 Michelle Goosen always adds some good carbs to keep the energy levels up.
 Small Pita and delicious sandwiches cut into shapes keeps her girls interested.

-@treetz_by_reez has a TOP TIP for all us sandwich cutting moms.
+@treetz_by_reez has a TOP TIP for all us sandwich-cutting moms.
 Keep all the extra bread in a container.
-Toast the crusts and use as breadcrumb for stuffings or even little crispy croutons for dipping.
+Toast the crusts and use as breadcrumbs for stuffings or even little crispy croutons for dipping.
 Zero waste!

 @lauravandurme saves their leftovers for bread pudding.